-1. TO ENTER: The Price Chopper and Purina (“Contest”) begins at 8:00 AM Eastern Time (“EST”) on October 29th, 2012 and ends at 5:00 PM EST on November 2nd, 2012 (“Promotion Period”).
+1. TO ENTER: The Price Chopper Pet Photo Contest begins at 8:00 AM Eastern Time (“EST”) on October 29th, 2012 and ends at 5:00 PM EST on November 2nd, 2012 (“Promotion Period”).
 Log onto Price Chopper’s Facebook page to find Price Chopper and Purina’s post during Promotion Period, and follow all entry instructions.
 Any promotion on this page is in no way sponsored, endorsed or administered by, or associated with, Facebook.
 You are providing your information to Price Chopper Supermarkets and not to Facebook.
 The information you provide will only be used for purposes relating to Price Chopper.
 Email your photos to photos@pricechopper.com for your chance to win.
 Limit one entry per person during Promotion Period.
 All acceptable entries must be received as an email to photos@pricechopper.com.
 Price Chopper (“Sponsor”), Golub Corporation, their respective parent companies, subsidiaries, affiliates, distributors, suppliers, advertising, promotion agencies, directors, officers, employees, agencies, any of their respective partners or prize suppliers (collectively, the “Sponsor Affiliates”) are not responsible for electronic network, scanner or computer hardware or software malfunction and/or transmission failure, loss or delayed or corrupted data transmissions, or any technical or human failures, errors or difficulties of any kind.
 Multiple entries per person/Facebook User account/email address in excess of the limit or any use of robotic, repetitive, automatic, programmed, or similar entry methods or agents (including, but not limited to, sweepstakes-entry services) are prohibited and will void all entries by that entrant.
 Entrants assume all risk of lost, late, misdirected, incomplete, or illegible entries.
 All participants must have a Facebook User account to enter the Contest.

 2. ELIGIBILITY: The Contest is only open to legal U.S. residents who reside in CT, MA, NH, NY, PA or VT, and who are 18 years of age or older as of October 29th, 2012.
 Employees of the Sponsor, the Sponsor Affiliates or any of the members of their immediate family (spouses, siblings, parents and children) members of such employees and persons living in the same household as such employees are not eligible to win.
 This Contest is void where prohibited or restricted by law, and is subject to all applicable federal, state and local laws.
 Limit one prize per name, address and/or household.
 Price Chopper reserves the right to disqualify any participant or winner and may refuse to award any prize to a person who is ineligible or has violated any rule, gained unfair advantage in participating in the contest, or obtained winner status using fraudulent means.
 If a winner is disqualified, Price Chopper/Golub Corporation reserves the right to determine an alternate winner or not to award that winner’s prize, in its sole discretion.
 Decisions will be made by Price Chopper and are final.